 Yogurt can be high in sugar and fat, which means your waggy woofer’s waistline isn’t going to benefit from lots of yogurt.
 Obesity is a serious health concern and could lead to conditions like diabetes, heart disease, or high blood pressure, not to mention worsening joint pain and arthritis.

 Another risk associated with yogurt is the additional ingredients or sweeteners.
 Ingredients like chocolate, grapes, and the sweetener xylitol are toxic to dogs and could make them very unwell.
 This is why it’s best to choose plain, unflavored yogurt and check the label before feeding it to your dog.
 Even if it’s plain, it could still cause vomiting or diarrhea since dogs are lactose intolerant.
-This means they cannot digest the sugars in milk products, and it could upset their tummy.
+This means they cannot digest the sugars in milk products, which could upset their tummy.

 How Much Yogurt Can A Dog Eat?